AzureAD/microsoft-authentication-library-for-js/README.md

 This is an improvement upon the current `msal-core` library which will utilize the authorization code flow in the browser.
 Most features available in the old library will be available in this one, but there are nuances to the authentication flow in both.
 The `msal-browser` package does NOT support the implicit flow.

 **IMPORTANT:** Please be aware that this is not a production ready library.
-You are required to use a browser that disables CORS checks.
-The server will be making changes that will allow CORS requests and remove the requirement for client secret for applications which are registered using a `SPA` type redirect.
+We are making changes in the portal to ensure we can deliver a polished end-to-end experience.

 ## FAQ